Planting an herb garden is the perfect way to bring in the spring, and we humans have been doing it for thousands of years.

 *The strong aroma of chamomile makes them the ideal partner to any vegetable patch because they ward off critters and insects!

-Lavender is usually the first green medicine that pops into people’s minds when they think of calming herbs.
+Lavender (Lavandula angustifolia)is usually the first green medicine that pops into people’s minds when they think of calming herbs.
 They’re relaxing both internally and topically.
-A strong cup of lavender tea has been proven to bring down cortisol levels, which are behind our fight or flight hormone reflex.
+The scent of lavender has been proven to bring down cortisol levels, which are behind our fight or flight hormone reflex.
 Added to oils, creams and salves, lavender is a powerful muscle relaxant and wound healer.
 But its legendary use has been to invoke lively dreams by promoting deep sleep.

 Best grown from clippings of a mature bush, lavender grows and solidifies itself quickly.
 Because of their resilient nature, lavender is best planted at least 2 feet apart.
 It grows best in drier soils, so keep that in mind as you’re tending your garden.
 Add lots of mulch to help the soil drain, if you live in a city where it rains often.